 You can find out more about Deveron Projects’ creative approach by exploring their own fascinating website.
 The basic point is that sustained artistic and cultural activity has, over many years, tapped into and nurtured creativity in the local community, with the vast array of intangible benefits that brings for individuals and the community as a whole.

 Every town has its artists: Huntly, and others described in the Arts and Culture section of this Toolkit, have both nurtured and capitalised on their creativity for the benefits of the community as a whole - engaging a whole bunch of folk in community life who might otherwise have just stayed home.

-Huntly and District Development Trust (HDDT) was established by the local community in 2009 when earlier public sector led initiatives ran out of funding.
+Huntly Development Trust (HDT) was established by the local community in 2009 when earlier public sector led initiatives ran out of funding.
 This was despite their success in supporting community-led projects like the longstanding Huntly Farmers Market, Huntly Rewards card scheme and Gordon 2000, an international 3-day festival that celebrated Huntly as the home of the Gordon clan.

 Development Trusts Association Scotland and the local authority helped to set up the new development trust.
 From the outset, HDT homed in on a number of community priorities such as the town centre, rather than spread the jam too thinly.

 The development trust also realised that they as an organisation needed to generate sustainable annual income if they were to be around for the long term.
 So, although the HDT was successful in securing a range of grant funds – from LEADER, Scottish Natural Heritage, Forestry Commission Scotland and ‘planning gain’ – to deliver its first portfolio of projects, it knew it needed to acquire assets that would generate steady income into the future.
 These have included a number of renewable power generating projects and partnership working with a local housing association.
 You can read more about the Trust’s approach to long term funding sustainability here.